StyxMods/SSAdblock/README.md

-# ModBase
+# SSAdblock
-Base for ShellShock.io mods.
+Block ads in the game ShellShock.io